Long Island boy born with rare malformation has life-changing surgery

 Parents Franco and Christina DiMartino were told at 13 weeks pregnant that their baby had a large cyst the size of his head and had only a 9% chance of the pregnancy making it to birth, but they decided to continue with the pregnancy.

+"It's a miracle," Christina DiMartino said.
+"I truly believe he's my miracle baby."

-Matteo DiMartino was then born with an abnormally large mass located across his chest and left arm, encompassing up to 50% of his body and weighing more than 3 pounds.
+Still, Matteo DiMartino was born with an abnormally large mass located across his chest and left arm, encompassing up to 50% of his body and weighing more than 3 pounds.
+And the months leading up to his birth were sleepless ones.

+"My husband would wake up in the middle of the night and see my phone illuminating my face and have to take my phone away or yell at me just go to sleep," Christina DiMartino said.
+"But there was, there was no sleep for, I would say seven months, since I found out about his diagnosis until he was born."

 The mass was a specific type of Lymphatic Malformation, which are rare, non-malignant micro and macro cysts consisting of a buildup of fluid, which began when he was in the womb.